SerCandio/REMOND-Water-Q/README.md

 # Note
 Before using this library and its example, instalation of the Modbus Master library is mandatory, which can be found on this link : https://github.com/4-20ma/ModbusMaster

-Datasheets for each sensor are also included on this repository on its folder
+Datasheets for each sensor are also included on this repository on its folder.
+The first examples are located on "old examples" folder, witch are ".ino" files working only for each sensor individually and which videos below were filmed

 # Results